marionlamoureux/iceberg_lab/README.md

 **Expected output**
 ![Hue Editor](./images/Hue_editor.png)

 #### 1.4.
 Generating the Iceberg tables

 In this section, we will generate the Iceberg database from the pre-ingested csv tables.

-**Run the below queries to create your own databases and ingest data from the master database**
+**Run the below queries to create your own databases to then ingest data from the master database,**

 ```SQL